 Bradford intended to shed his fleshy confinements and contact Doran from the afterlife.

-On February 6, 1921 Bradford blew out the pilot light of the heater in the room he rented, turned on the gas, and lay in bed breathing the fumes until he was dead.
+On February 5, 1921 Bradford sealed off the room he rented, blew out the pilot light of his heater, turned on the gas, and lay in bed breathing the fumes until he was dead.

 When police arrived, they found a note in Bradford’s typewriter which read, “And it is through scientific facts that I propose to demonstrate clearly the phenomena of spirits and prove that all the phenomena is outside the domain of super-natural.”

 Doran said, “I am his friend.
 If he can cause his spirit to come back to earth I believe his spirit will come to me first.”

 After two days the New York Times ran a story titled “Dead Spiritualist Silent” in which it was reported that Doran had yet to receive any transmissions from the afterlife.

 Three days later, while Doran was holding a two-week-long vigil in her parlor awaiting contact, a woman named Lulu Mack claimed to hear the spirit of Bradford calling her.
 According to Mack, she didn’t know who Bradford was, had not heard his story, but she discovered he was trying to communicate with her when she visited her reverend medium.

 During the séance, Mack heard a voice calling, “Thomas Bradford.
 Thomas Bradford!”